erikagutierrez/TDI/README.md

 /Applications/Python\ 3.6/Install\ Certificates.command

-The embedded HTML will also run the graphs, make sure you click twice if it doesn't load the first time.
+The embedded HTML will also run the visualizations, make sure you click twice if it doesn't load the first time.